 Data: THATS WHAT I SAID!
 BOOBY TRAPS!
 God.
 These Guys!

-Part of the movie’s immediate success was due to the production’s savvy marketing, commercial ties with the red-hot World Wrestling Federation and pop star Cyndi Lauper allowing producers to utilise the MTV pop culture Juggernaut with hit single Goonies R Good Enough, but marketing aside, the movie has passed the test of time.
+Part of the movie’s immediate success was due to the production’s savvy marketing, commercial ties with the red-hot World Wrestling Federation and pop star Cyndi Lauper allowing producers to exploit the MTV pop culture Juggernaut with hit single Goonies R Good Enough, but marketing aside, the movie has passed the test of time.
 It may seem a little mawkish in retrospect, particularly through Mikey’s almost ceaseless monologuing, but for a young kid The Goonies is pure wish fulfilment, a rambunctious tale that plays the emotions like a violinist drunk on enchantment.
-The movie also takes a rather large leaf out of Spielberg’s book, who with E.T. had revolutionised Hollywood cinema, putting the tween-led adventure movie on the map, something Donner does quite literally with a rich and heartfelt gang of Spielberg-penned characters.
-The plethora of gadgets and booby traps on show are pure Indiana Jones, and the movie plays out like a cinematic version of The Hardy Boys, one spruced with a generous dash of ’80s attitude.
+The plethora of gadgets and booby traps on show are pure Indiana Jones, and the movie plays out like a cinematic version of The Hardy Boys, one spruced with a generous dash of 80s attitude.
 Ultimately, The Goonies juxtaposes pirates and skulduggery with a generation without purpose.
 Although purpose they will surely find.